cgat-developers/cgat-core/docs/defining_workflow/Tutorial.rst

 specify any fasta file depending on the genome build used to map and generate the bam file.

-In order to do this the :file:`pipeline.ini` file needs to be modifiedand this can be performed in the following way:
+In order to do this the :file:`pipeline.yml` file needs to be modifiedand this can be performed in the following way:

 Configuration values are accessible via the :py:data:`PARAMS`